 The Panasonic polymer capacitors in the element14 kit came nicely packaged in their own compartmentalized box.
 They are all surface mount.
 It is nice to have the assortment as it gives a good idea of the size and range of what is available.

 The experiment seeks to understand ESR and how it differs among different polymer capacitors and from aluminum electrolytic and ceramic capacitors.
+Application of polymer capacitors will be explored.
 To do this we will:

 Equipment and Materials

 - Panasonic polymer capacitors to be evaluated as listed in the report format section of this post.